 Fielding’s 45th Anniversary Monograph

-Edited by President Katrina S. Rogers and Provost & SVP Monique L. Snowden, this collection of essays, memoirs, and research articles captures the unique role of Fielding Graduate University as one of the nation’s oldest graduate institutions for mid-career learners.
+Edited by President Katrina S. Rogers and Provost & Senior Vice President Monique L. Snowden, this collection of essays, memoirs, and research articles captures the unique role of Fielding as one of the nation’s oldest graduate institutions for mid-career learners.
 Long before there was an Internet, Fielding invented the concept of a distributed university—a place where adult learners could leverage their professional and academic experience to aspire to doctoral and other graduate degrees, without having to leave their home or place of work.

 This monograph illustrates adult transformational learning, from alumni describing how evolving into “scholar-practitioners” inspired their life’s work to faculty members recounting how Fielding took shape amid a culture of scholarship and social justice.
 You’ll also find discussions about the: